SRagy/PositionPrediction/README.md

 Here I assume that a method for object-identification already exits.

 However, this is a known problem for which there exist mature methods - Kalman filtering in particular comes to mind.
 I do not consider Kalman Filtering here, but it should be checked as a bench mark at the very least.

+### Does this relate to Kalman filtering?
+While Kalman filtering is used

 ### Stochastic processes need stochastic predictions
 For a stochastic process, even given the exact same input conditions the outcome is not guaranteed.
 This is sometimes considered to be because of latent unobserved variables, but if you ask a quantum physicist, it is a fundamental property of performing observations.